Wendy Brown, Walled States, Waning Sovereignty, Zone Books, New York, 2010, 167 pages, $25.95 paper, ISBN 9781935408086

 The walls, therefore, signal a desire for protection, and although they fail to create impenetrable borders, they project the imago of God-like sovereignty and perform the work of political legitimization of the state and consolation for the subjects of the state.
 To investigate this claim, Brown shifts from a focus on state sovereignty to the psychology of its subjects.
 She enumerates four psychological fantasies that allow the rhetoric and building of walls to be viable projects given their ultimate inefficiency to secure borders: fear of the dangerous alien, the fantasy of the state as the Arendtian “giant household” (page 118) that shelters subjects, the fantasy that such a state is impermeable, and finally, the fantasy that those within the wall are good and innocent.

-Brown’s speculative thesis about the bases underlying the contemporary desire for walling, which is accompanied with a too brief discussion of Sigmund Freud’s and Anna Freud’s theories of defence, combined with her astute investigation of the decline of sovereignty, is what makes her book truly original.
-Discussions of “post-Westphalianism” are not new, and as such it is to Brown’s great credit that her book focuses on walling, a unique expression of “post-Westphalianism,” which she further supplements with psychoanalytic musings on desire and defence.
+Brown’s speculative thesis about the bases underlying the contemporary desire for walling, which is accompanied with a too brief discussion of Sigmund Freud’s and Anna Freud’s theories of defense, combined with her astute investigation of the decline of sovereignty, is what makes her book truly original.
+Discussions of “post-Westphalianism” are not new, and as such it is to Brown’s great credit that her book focuses on walling, a unique expression of “post-Westphalianism,” which she further supplements with psychoanalytic musings on desire and defense.
 It is a shame that this final section, which draws a novel and complementary connection to psychoanalytic theory, is so briefly addressed.
 I look forward to her future work on the subject.

 Sarah Kizuk, Department of Philosophy, Memorial University of Newfoundland, St. John’s, NF, A1C 5S7 Canada